Forest-Economics-Goettingen/optimLanduse/README.md

 This chapter provides brief overview over the package functions.
-For detailed information about methodological background, functions and workflow please refer to Husmann et al. (under revision) listed in the
+For detailed information about methodological background, functions and workflow please refer to Husmann et al. (n.d.) listed in the
 <a href="#7.
 Suggested">suggested citation</a> section.
 Furthermore you
 can consider the respective help pages for more information.
 The function *lpSolveAPI* comes from the **lpSolveAPI** package.